Covering the coast, Burnham Market, Wells, Holt & surrounding villages

 Oxburgh Hall and Estate

 Built by the Bedingfeld family in 1482, there’s much to enjoy at this moated National Trust property near Swaffham over the summer.
-Take a tour, for instance, of the hall’s formal gardens, or step back in time on Oxburgh’s fascinating archaeology tours – recent investigations have revealed evidence of Roman and medieval settlements within what is now the estate (both tours on selected dates).
+Take a tour, for instance, of the hall’s formal gardens, or step back in time on Oxburgh’s fascinating history and archaeology tours over the summer on select dates – recent investigations have revealed evidence of Roman and medieval settlements within what is now the estate.
 July sees Frozen Light bring ‘Night Out in Nature’ to the estate from 16 to 19 July, an outdoor sensory installation performance for audiences with profound and multiple learning disabilities.
 Four scientists have lived inside a biodome for over a decade, waiting for the Blostma which flowers every 12 years to bloom – but will it?

 www.nationaltrust.org.uk/oxburgh